guildai/guild.ai/pages/docs/overview.md

 `train`
 : Train a model --- nearly every model supports it!

-`fine-tune`
+`finetune`
-: Fine-tune a model using a pretrained model as a starting point.
+: finetune a model using a pretrained model as a starting point.

 `evaluate`
 : Measure model performance using a test dataset.